george-hawkins/mini-quad-2023/tx-setup.md

 ---

-I used the 1mm Ummagrip Lite and stuck it to the top of the battery pad that came with the frame - because the top screws heads aren't recessed so I thought putting the 3mm Ummagrip down directly on the frame would be fiddly and I'd have to cut out holes in it for the screw heads.
+I used the 1mm [Ummagrip Lite](https://www.getfpv.com/ummagrip-lite-universal-sticky-pad-blue.html) and stuck it to the top of the battery pad that came with the frame - because the top screws heads aren't recessed so I thought putting the 3mm Ummagrip down directly on the frame would be fiddly and I'd have to cut out holes in it for the screw heads.

 Initially, impression is that the Ummagrip grips better to the battery than it sticks to the rubber of the battery pad - so it tends to lift off the underlying battery pad when removing the battery.

 JB makes a big deal of using how Ummagrip is a must-have and how having his frame ship without one really annoys him in [this video](https://youtu.be/wC9NkVwgO4E?t=471) at the 7m 51s mark.

 So, I'm still inclinded to think Ummagrip is the way to go - and find it weird that non-slip mats aren't the norm these days as they seemed fairly standard in the large quad days.

+Another popular product is [Kyosho gel](https://www.flyingtech.co.uk/frames-props-parts-accessories/kyosho-z8006-zeal-vibration-absorption-mounting-gel) - it's sold as an anti-vibration gel but seems to be at least as often used for holding down battery packs (as shown in this [video](https://www.youtube.com/watch?v=CVhCZ9psU7g) from JB).
+However, it's very pricey compared with Ummagrip.

 ---